 A hotel may have policies about allowing parents and minor children to book one room, but may not allow multiple adults to share that same room, and may not allow adult children to stay in a room with their parents.
 So make all of your details very clear in an inquiry email.
 If you think that it could help in generating a positive reply, add that your kids are well-behaved!
 The hotel email replies typically arrive within 1 – 3 days.

 4. Select and Book with Credit Card

-Print a letter with the names of your family members, the ages of your kids, your arrival and departure dates, the number of nights of your stay, the hotel’s booking number if they’ve provided one, the details of the hotel’s offer and any included items (such as breakfast and private toilet), the type of room with the number of beds and extra beds, the price per night, your credit card number, its expiration date, and your home address.
-At the bottom of the letter, include your email address and a request for confirmation.
-Then fax the letter to the hotel.
-Done!
+When contacting the hotel in writing, either when using an online contact form, email, or fax, be very clear about expectations and needs.
+Provide the names of your family members, the ages of your kids, your arrival and departure dates, the number of nights of your stay, the hotel’s booking number if one was provided, the details of the hotel’s offer and any included items (such as breakfast and private toilet), the type of room with the number of beds and extra beds, the price per night, your credit card number, its expiration date, and your home address.
+Include your email address and a request for confirmation.

 Some hotels will temporarily place a hold on your credit card for a certain amount that is usually refundable up to a specific date prior to the reserved date.
 Other hotels won’t place a hold on an amount, but will charge your card if the booking is canceled after a specific date prior to the reserved date, or in the case of a no-show.
 Check with the hotel regarding its policies.

 If using a hotel search website to reserve a room, check the fine print details such as cancellation policy, when your credit card will be charged, and if the hotel or the booking site charges your credit card.

 1. Find hotels with a Family Room that Sleeps 5, 6, 7, 8…

 2. Inquire about availability and price and included items, such as a private toilet, breakfast or parking

 • Be sure to provide the ages of your kids

 3. Use online system or direct communication, such as fax, to send credit card information to reserve the room.
 Include: